 The Animal Room

 This room was pretty disgusting when we first moved in: the window was broken, it stunk like a wet dog (hence the name we gave it), some flooring was missing, the walls had holes in it - oh the fun.
-But we did a ton of work to turn it into the office of my dreams (which you can read about here, and our Before & After reveal here), but just like with the art room, when we found out I was pregnant this room needed to be transformed into baby's room.
-We're almost done, so stay tuned!
+But we did a ton of work to turn it into the office of my dreams (which you can read about here, and our Before & After reveal here), but just like with the art room, when we found out I was pregnant this room needed to be transformed into baby's room, and you can read all about the Before & After here.

 Oh my goodness did re-doing 950 sq. ft. of patio and driveway take FOREVER.
 You can read about all the work it took here, or about how over the course of all of that work we lifted over 200,000 pounds of material, and also check out the Before & After reveal here